 The Socialist Party has a rich American history.
 With roots reaching back to the early 1900s, and ties to the first socialist movements in the United States, led by figures such as Eugene V. Debs.

 …while there is a lower class, I am in it; and while there is a criminal element, I am of it; and while there is a soul in prison, I am not free.

 Eugene V. Debs, 1918, statement after being convicted of sedition

-The Socialist Party of Washington was once one of the most influential and one of the largest Socialist Party chapters in the nation, boasting over 6,000 active members—more than any chapter west of the Mississippi River.
+Prior to the 1936 split, The Socialist Party of Washington was one of the most influential and one of the largest Socialist Party chapters in the history of the nation, at one time boasting over 6,000 active members—more than any chapter west of the Mississippi River.

 In modern history, SPUSA has served as a home to anti-capitalist pro-worker politics and socialist activists since our official formation in 1973.
 In our nearly 50 years, our candidates have been elected to public office with tens of thousands of votes in elections for national, statewide, and local offices.

 For the 2016 general election, the Socialist Party nominated Mimi Soltysik and Angela Nicole Walker to be our presidential ticket.
 Other party members ran for office as well, including Jarrod Williams for United States Senate in Nevada, Seth Baker for Maine Senate and Michael Anderson for the Michigan House of Representatives.